dojo/docs/dojo/declare.rst

 The method is used to call a superclass method.
 It accepts up to three arguments:

 * Optional name of the method to call.
-If it is specified it must match the name of the caller.
-Generally it should be specified when calling ``this.inherited()`` from an undecorated method.
+Generally it should be specified when calling ``this.inherited()`` from an undecorated method, otherwise it will be deduced from the method itself.
 * ``arguments`` - literally ``arguments`` pseudo-variable, which is used for introspection.
 * Optional array of arguments, which will be used to call a superclass method.
 If it is not specified ``arguments`` are used.
+If this argument is a literal constant ``true``, then the found super method is not executed but returned as a value (see `getInherited()`_).

 It returns whatever value was returned by a superclass method that was called.
 If it turned out that there is no superclass method to call, ``inherited()`` doesn't do anything and returns ``undefined``.